C. Hain, MD •Content last updated:

 - Sound generation -- loudness, frequency

 Starting with sound generators, audiometers (hearing testing machines) are the most accessible to most clinicians.
 Here, Tullio's is noticed serendipitously by an observant audiologist.
 Because Tullio's is generally not elicited by soft sounds, the pitfall of this method is that in most persons, the stimulus is not loud enough to cause any problem.
 Another pitfall is that only one frequency is tested at a time.
 One might miss the sound that triggers symptoms.

 |Barany Noise Box used for Tullio test||Shower massager used for Tullio test|

 The "Barany Noise Box" -- this is a wind-up device with a nozzle that one puts into the patient's ear.
-This is a reasonable approach -- it is available through surgical medical suppliers and produces multiple frequencies.
+This is a reasonable approach -- it is no longer available through surgical medical suppliers -- we are not sure why.
 We have not compared it to our usual method (see below).